How to Fill out Your Medical School Application - AAMC AMCAS

 5. What if I Can’t Source Some Info, Like a Transcript?

 The AMCAS application only accepts an official letter from an institution saying they do not send results like transcripts.
-If you think that is the case for you, verify this information and ask your career or academic counselors for help.
+If that is the case for you, verify this information and ask your career or academic counselors for help.

 6. Does Every Medical School Participate in the AMCAS Application Program?